narcissawright/melancholy/README.md

 ##### Pause Menu
 - Can change the zoom amount
 - Remap controls, set control sensitivity and axis invert
+- Pause Camera
-- Access to the pause camera
+- Return to the Field of Falling Stars
+- Quit Game

 #### `Would like to add`